We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 ⑤ Digital Nomad Migration (DE Rantau Nomad Pass)

-The Digital Nomad Pass was newly introduced by the Malaysian government to those who are remote workers and freelancers.
-The applicant's annual income must be equal to or greater than USD 24,000.
-The Digital Nomad Pass can be renewed without any restrictions but the maximum renewal is for 2 years.
+The Digital Nomad Pass was newly introduced by the Malaysian government, designed for remote workers and freelancers.
+To qualify, applicants must have an annual income of at least USD24,000.
+The Digital Nomad Pass is renewable with no major restrictions, but the maximum renewal period is 2 years.

 For more information, please refer to "Malaysia Digital Nomad Visa Application".